 Heart Beats Dust is a sculpture of dust.
 The propulsion system works by sound.
 The structure is a black rectangular box with a window at eye level opening on a 24" cube which houses the sculpture.
 The form is made by thrusting dust up into a cone of light supplied by a stage light from overhead.
 The dust is Lithol Rubine, a brilliant red pigment of low specific gravity, chosen for its ability to remain suspended in air for long periods.
 The thrust is achieved by a half-minute continuous loop tape recording of heartbeats played through a 15" co-axial speaker mounted directly under a tightly stretched rubber membrane on which the dust lies.
 The lighting source is a 250-watt quartz element with shutters and a lens to give intense light with sharp edges.

 "The essential material of this sculpture is dust, enclosed in a glass-faced cube and made visible by a light beam of high intensity.
 The dust is activated by acoustic vibrations produced by the rhythm of heart beats.
 As an artist, Dupuy worked with polyethylene plastic, which by generating static electricity attracts and retains dust.
 While seeking a means to avoid this, he had the idea of utilizing the dust itself as a medium.
 Like many works of recent years, Heart Beats Dust manifests a new form of cooperation with nature.
 A sensitive collaboration between natural forces within and outside the human body has here been achieved.
 An earlier use of dust as an artistic medium was by Marcel Duchamp.
-While he was working on the Large Glass, after having left it untouched for a long time he found it covered with dust and decided to let some of it be the material for the sieves above the chocolate grinder.
-He fixed the dust in that area with varnish.
-In 1920, Man Ray took a famous photograph of this Breeding of Dust (Elevage de Poussiere)."
+While he was working on the Large Glass, after having left it untouched for a long time he found it covered with

-K. G. Pontus Hulten in
+K. G. Pontus Hulten in The Machine - As Seen at the

-The Machine - As Seen at the End of the

-Mechanical Age.
-Published by The Museum

-of Modern Art, New York, 1968.
+The Machine - As Seen at the End of the Mechanical Age.
+Published by The Museum of Modern Art, New York, 1968.
 SECOND PRIZEWINNER - E. A. T. COMPETITION FOR THE MUSEUM OF MODERN ART EXHIBITION, THE MACHINE AS SEEN AT THE END OF THE MECHANICAL AGE - Nov.
 27, 1968 - Feb.
 9, 1969.
 DIRECTED BY K. G. PONTUS HULTEN.

 Wen-Ying Tsai.
-American, born China, 1928 (artist and engineer) Frank T. Turner.
+American, born China, 1928 (artist and engineer)

+Frank T. Turner.
 American, born 1911 (engineer)

 Cybernetic Sculpture.
-1968

-Multiple stainless steel units, each 9'4" high x 20"

-diameter at base; oscillator, stroboscopic lights,
+1968 Multiple stainless steel units, each 9'4" high x 20" diameter at base; oscillator, stroboscopic lights, electronic equipment Howard Wise Gallery, New York City

-electronic equipment

-Howard Wise Gallery, New York City